MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 ## Controlling asynchronous work

-It is sometimes necessary for titles to control when and where asynchronous work is done to avoid CPU contention between libraries like PlayFab Party and their title's core CPU workloads.
+It's sometimes necessary for titles to control when and where asynchronous work is done to avoid CPU contention between libraries like PlayFab Party and their title's core CPU workloads.

 PlayFab Party gives titles two options for controlling how asynchronous PlayFab Party work is run: